 Newtown School was founded in the troubled year of 1798 on the Waterford estate which had been the home of Sir Thomas Wyse, himself a key figure in Irish education.
-It’s purpose was the education of Quakers from Munster, but during its 200 year development this has broadened into the distinguished multi-denominational school of today, still based on Quaker ethos and respect for the contribution of each individual, regardless of ability or aptitude.
+Its purpose was the education of Quakers from Munster, but during its 200 year development this has broadened into the distinguished multi-denominational school of today, still based on Quaker ethos and respect for the contribution of each individual, regardless of ability or aptitude.

 The main house was used for boarding with a stable converted into classrooms.
 In keeping with Quaker simplicity all ornamental and decorative work was removed from the main house.
 Self-discipline and simple healthy living with a good diet were encouraged.
 Always at the forefront of educational ideas, manual and practical subjects were included from the start.
 Woodwork, Art, Science, Natural History, gardening, bee keeping and sewing all had their place along with the regular curriculum subjects.